 Learn how to defend yourself from the psychological terror that war brings.

-trigger a visceral response no matter how close or far away from home the event
+In today's world, you never know what you might see when you pick up the newspaper or turn on the TV.
+Disturbing images of terror can trigger a visceral response no matter how close or far away from home the event happened.

 What Is Psychological Terror?